K'gari, Queensland

-K'gari (formerly Fraser Island) is a locality on the island of the same name in the Fraser Coast Region, Queensland, Australia.
-The island of K'gari (previously known as Fraser Island) is divided into two localities: this K'gari locality consisting of most of the land, and the locality of Eurong on the east coast of the island.
+K'gari (/ˈɡɑːri/ GAH-ree, lit.
+'Paradise' in Batjala) is a locality on the island of the same name in the Fraser Coast Region, Queensland, Australia.
+The island of K'gari (previously known as Fraser Island) is divided into two localities, the K'gari locality consisting of most of the land, and the locality of Eurong on the east coast of the island.